p-trace/gst/README.md

 So make sure, that the `.config` directory exists.

 ## Examples
-Run GST inside the current directory, and output up to date projects also
+Run GST inside the current directory, and output up-to-date projects also
 ```bash
 gst -cv
 ```